Santa Maria in Cosmedin: Within the church

+Mouth of Truth

 La Bocca della Verità, the "mouth of truth."

 In the open narthex of the church, on the north side, can be found the Bocca della Verità (Mouth of Truth), a massive ancient Roman marble mask thought to be a drain covering depicting the Greco-Roman god Oceanus; it was moved to the church in the twelfth century.
 A medieval legend states that if a person places a hand inside the mouth ("bocca") and then swears falsely, the mouth will close and sever the hand.

+Mosaic of John VII

 Mosaic fragment of an Adoration of the Magi (Epiphany) of c.
 706, formerly in the chapel of Pope John VII in Old St. Peter's Basilica.

-The sacristy houses an important mosaic fragment of an Adoration of the Magi from 706–07.
+The sacristy houses an important mosaic fragment of an Adoration of the Magi from 706 to 07.
 It was once in the oratory of Pope John VII in Old Saint Peter's Basilica and was donated to the church in 1639 by order of Pope Urban VIII.

+Skull

 Reliquary of the alleged skull of St. Valentine.

 Among the relics of several dozen saints in Santa Maria in Cosmedin, in a side altar on the north side is a flower-crowned skull alleged to be Saint Valentine, a third-century Roman cleric martyred on February 14.
 There are, however, two other Valentines with commemorations on that day, so the specific identity is not certain.